Negronii/MyNotes/uni-subjects/COMP90050ADBS/readme.md

 RAID is a method of combining multiple disks as a unit for fault tolerance or performance improvement, or both, of a database system.
 There are several RAID levels, each with its own advantages and disadvantages.

-For graphs below, we use following
+For graphs below, we use the following conventions:
 - We use b for Bit; B for byte; 8 continuous bits = 1 byte
 - A for block, 4000/8000 continuous bytes = 1 block
 - p for parity, Parity (or check bits) are used for error detection
-  - P0 is parity for bytes B0 and B1, $P_i = B_{2i} \oplus B_{2i+1}$, here $\oplus$ is exclusive-or operator
+  - P0 is parity for bytes B0 and B1, $P_i = B_{2i} \oplus B_{2i+1}$, here $\oplus$ is the exclusive-or operator

 Please note that the RAID levels are not exhaustive and there are other RAID levels such as RAID 10, RAID 50, etc. that combine the features of the basic RAID levels for additional redundancy or performance.

+Baseline: One Disk
+- MTTF (Mean Time To Failure): 1/p
+- p: Probability of failure of a disk, MTTF(disk) = 1/p

 ### RAID 0 (Block Level Striping)
 <image alt="RAID0" src="raid0.png" width=300/>

 - Data is split into blocks and spread across multiple disks.
 - Advantages: Balanced I/O of disk drives, throughput approximately doubles.
+It has double throughput compared to one disk.
 - Drawbacks: Any disk failure is catastrophic, and MTTF reduces by a factor of 2.
+The probability of failure is $P(failure) = P(A) + P(B) = 2p$.
+Thus, MTTF(Raid0) = 1/(2p) = 1/2 x MTTF(disk).

 ### RAID 1 (Mirroring)
 <image alt="RAID1" src="raid1.png" width=300/>

 - Data is duplicated across two or more disks.
 - Advantages: Higher read throughput, continues to operate as long as one disk is functional, MTTF increases substantially.
+It has better fault tolerance, as it fails only if both disks fail.
-- Drawbacks: Lower write throughput, half storage utilization.
+- Drawbacks: Lower write throughput, half storage utilization, requires double storage.
+The probability of failure is $P(failure) = P(A and B) = P(A) * P(B) = p^2$.
+Hence, $MTTF(RAID1) = (1/p)^2 = MTTF(disk)^2$.

 ### RAID 2 (Bit Level Striping)
 <image alt="RAID2" src="raid2.png" width=300/>

 - Data is split into bits and spread across multiple disks.
 - Advantages: Higher transfer rate.
+Similar to RAID 0, but stores data at the bit level.
 - Drawbacks: MTTF reduced by half as in RAID 0, rarely used.
+MTTF for RAID 2 is the same as that for RAID 0.

 ### RAID 3 (Byte Level Striping)
 <image alt="RAID3" src="raid3.png" width=300/>

 - Data is split into bytes and spread across multiple disks, with a parity byte for error detection.
-- Advantages: Higher transfer rate, MTTF increases substantially as one disk failure can be recovered from the data of the other disks.
+- Advantages: Higher transfer rate than RAID 0, MTTF increases substantially as one disk failure can be recovered from the data of the other disks.
+The system fails if any two of the three disks fail.
 - Drawbacks: Rarely used.
+The probability of failure is $P(failure) = {3 \choose 2}p^2 = 3p^2$.
+Hence, $MTTF(RAID3) = 1/3 x (1/p)^2 = 1/3 x MTTF(disk)^2$.
+Compared to RAID1, $MTTF(RAID3) = MTTF(RAID1)/3$, which indicates RAID1 is better.

 ### RAID 4 (Block Level Striping)
 <image alt="RAID4" src="raid4.png" width=300/>

 - Data is split into blocks and spread across multiple disks, with a dedicated disk for parity blocks.
 - Advantages: Higher throughput, MTTF increases substantially.
+The throughput is higher as the data is stored at the block level.
 - Drawbacks: Very slow writes, the dedicated parity disk has more writes as parity needs to be updated for every data write.

 ### RAID 5 (Block Level Striping with Parity Striping)
 <image alt="RAID5" src="raid5.png" width=300/>

 - Data and parity blocks are both split and spread across multiple disks.
+Similar to RAID 4, but Parity is distributed among all disks.
 - Advantages: Higher throughput, slower writes but better than RAID 4 as parity bits are distributed among all disks and the number of write operations on average equal among all disks, MTTF increases substantially.
+The write speed is better compared to RAID 4.
 - Drawbacks: Complex to implement and manage.

 ### RAID 6 (Block Level Striping with Double Parity)
 <image alt="RAID6" src="raid6.png" width=500/>

 - Similar to RAID 5 except two parity blocks are used.
+This is an extension of RAID 5 with two more disks.
-- Advantages: Any two disk failures can be safe to recover the data, reliability is of the order of $\frac{MTTF^3}{10}$.
+- Advantages: Any two disk failures can be safe to recover the data, reliability is of the order of $MTTF^3/10$.
+Parities are stored in a way to insure recovery in the case of two failures, providing higher throughput.
 - P0 and P1 are parity blocks for blocks A0, A1 and A2.
 These are computed in such way that any two disk failures can be safe to recover the data.
 - Drawbacks: More complex parity calculation, slower writes due to double parity.
+The probability of failure is $P(Failure) = {5 \choose 3}p^3 = 10p^3$, leading to a longer MTTF: $MTTF = 1/10 x (1/p)^3 = 1/10 x MTTF(disk)^3$.

 ## Choosing RAID Level
 Tradeoff here: